AdobeDocs/workfront.en/help/manage-work/issues/convert-issues/convert-issues.md

   </tr>
   <tr>
    <td>Project&nbsp;Condition</td>
-   <td>Matches the system-level default preference as determined by the <span>Workfront administrator</span> in the Setup area.
+   <td>Matches the system-level default preference as determined by the Workfront administrator in the Setup area.
 For information, see <a href="../../../administration-and-setup/customize-workfront/create-manage-custom-conditions/set-custom-condition-default-projects.md" class="MCXref xref">Set a custom condition as the default for projects</a></td>
   </tr>
   <tr>
    <td>Schedule From</td>